-- Prefer Single one (AF-S) t focus adjustments, to Continuous Shot (Servo or AF-C) focus adjustments,
+- I prefer Single one (AF-S) t focus adjustments to Continuous Shot (Servo or AF-C) focus adjustments,

-- Use Continuous AF mode and combine it with numerous focus points to get sharper shots when the subject is moving.
+- Use Continuous AF mode and combine it with numerous focus points to get sharper shots when the subject moves.

 - Mind the Metering Settings as successful portraits need spot metering for checking perfect exposure.

-- If using flash, exposing the background is a must so that the person’s face is illuminated by the flash.
+- If using flash, exposing the background is a must so that the flash illuminates the person’s face.

-- Make use of exposure compensation when needed, as it will assist you in fixing lightning issues.
+- Please make use of exposure compensation when needed, as it will assist you in fixing lightning issues.

 So the verdict is that when capturing portraits, you have to be very careful about settings.
 There are now fixed settings, but the above are generally suggested for best results.
 They are easy to implement, and the techniques are immaculate.